thorstenrie/tserr/README.md

 {"error":{"id":6,"code":500,"message":"a does not equal b"}}
 ```

 All error functions with multiple arguments first check, if the pointer to the argument struct is nil.
 If it is nil, the error function returns NilPtr.
-If the argument struct contains a field of type error, it is checked next.
-If the error field is nil, then the error function returns nil.
 Otherwise, it returns the corresponding error message.

 ## JSON format

-The error messages are fomatted in the JSON format.
+The error messages are formatted in the JSON format.
 The root element is named "error".
 Each error message has an "id" which is consecutively numbered. "code" is a relating HTTP status code. "message" contains the actual pre-defined error message.

 ```
 {"error":{"id":<int>,"code":<int>,"message":"<string>"}}